MunishMummadi/gsoc/2025/dora/final_proposal.md

 ## Robot Design and 3D Printing

-The foundation of this project is the creation of an affordable robot kit specifically designed for data collection with the Dora platform.
+The main goal of this project is to create an affordable robot kit specifically designed for data collection with the Dora platform.
 To achieve this, I will adapt the Koch robot arm design, which has gained popularity in the robotics community for its accessibility and effectiveness.
 The Koch design offers several advantages that make it ideal for this project: it costs approximately $250-430 depending on configuration, uses lightweight components, and is fully 3D-printable with commercially available parts.

 The adaptation process will begin with a thorough analysis of the original Koch design, focusing on optimizing it for data collection purposes.
 This will involve several key considerations:

-First, I will evaluate the existing design files (STL and step files) to identify opportunities for improvement and customization.
+First, I will evaluate the existing design files to identify opportunities for improvement and customization.
 The current Koch design uses Dynamixel servo motors, with XL430 motors for the first two joints (providing greater strength) and XL330 motors for the remaining joints (offering reduced weight).
 This configuration creates a balance between power and agility that is well-suited for data collection tasks.

-For the 3D printing aspects, I will optimize the design files to ensure they are printable on a wide range of consumer-grade 3D printers.
+For the 3D printing aspects, I will try to optimize the design files to ensure they are printable on a wide range of consumer-grade 3D printers.
 This includes adjusting tolerances, adding support structures where necessary, and providing detailed printing parameters (temperature, infill percentage, layer height, etc.) to ensure consistent results across different printing setups.
 The parts will be designed to minimize the need for supports, reducing material waste and post-processing time.

 Component selection will be guided by the principle of affordability without compromising functionality.
 The bill of materials will include:
 - Dynamixel servo motors (or compatible alternatives if more cost-effective options are identified)